simomatte/sonobus-docker-aooserver/README.md

 # Sonobus Docker AoO server

-Docker image for Sonobus AoO connection server
+Docker image for Sonobus AoO connection server, also published in GHCR

 ---